Warm-starting active-set solvers using graph neural networks: Conclusion

 \section{Conclusion}

-This work presented a learning-to-optimize approach using graph neural networks to predict the active set in dual active-set solvers for quadratic programs.
-By representing QPs as bipartite graphs, the model effectively captures their structural properties and enables efficient warm-starting.
+This work presented a learning-to-optimize approach using GNNs to predict the active set in dual active-set solvers for quadratic programs.
+By representing QPs as bipartite graphs, the model captures the problems' structural properties and can learn effective initial active sets for warm-starting.
 The experiments demonstrate consistent reductions in solver iterations and solve time, with the largest gains for problems requiring many iterations when cold-started.
-The approach scales well with increasing problem sizes and generalizes effectively to larger graphs even when only trained on smaller instances, highlighting its flexibility and practical applicability.
+In contrast to the MLP baseline, our approach naturally handles and scales well with increasing problem size.
+The GNN exhibits strong size generalization, effectively transferring to larger graphs even when trained only on smaller instances, highlighting its flexibility and practical applicability.

 These results indicate that incorporating learned structure-aware predictions can significantly accelerate optimization in sequential or real-time settings.
-Future work could extend this approach to other problem classes and further investigate models trained on smaller instances that generalize to larger graphs, reducing training cost.
-Furthermore, a multi-step approach, first predicting the number of active constraints and then identifying which constraints are active, could improve prediction accuracy and enable faster and more adaptive control in real-world systems. \acks{This work was funded by the Swedish Research Council, grant number 2024-04130, and supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
+Future work could extend this to other problem classes and further investigate model generalization from smaller to larger problem instances to reduce training cost.
+Furthermore, a multi-step approach, first predicting the number of active constraints and then identifying which are active, could improve prediction accuracy and enable faster and more adaptive control in real-world systems.

+\acks{This work was funded by the Swedish Research Council, grant number 2024-04130, and supported by the Wallenberg AI, Autonomous Systems and Software Program (WASP) funded by the Knut and Alice Wallenberg Foundation.
 The computations were enabled by resources provided by the National Academic Infrastructure for Supercomputing in Sweden (NAISS), partially funded by the Swedish Research Council through grant agreement no. 2022-06725.}